Gender inequality in India: Gender-based violence

 Domestic violence, rape and dowry-related violence are sources of gender violence.
+Domestic violence has historically been one of the largest social issues in India.
+There is no law to protect men from domestic violence in India.
+One study found that 4 out of 10 women in India have experienced domestic violence in their lifetime and 3 out of 10 women experienced domestic violence in the past year.
+Victims of domestic violence often continue to stay silent out of shame, fear of retaliation, and possibly social isolation within their communities.
+In a survey including women of different castes from a rural village in New Delhi, Barwala, it was identified that the most common factor of domestic violence was alcoholism.
+It was also found that in cases where a husband committed violent acts against his wife, residing members of the joint family would often instigate the abuse.

+Rape

-According to the National Crime Records Bureau 2013 annual report, 24,923 rape cases were reported across India in 2012.
+According to the National Crime Records Bureau 2013 annual report, 24,923 rape cases were reported across India in 2012; however, this number is likely to be larger due to many cases that go unreported.
 Out of these, 24,470 were committed by relative or neighbour; in other words, the victim knew the alleged rapist in 98 per cent of the cases.
 Compared to other developed and developing countries, incidence rates of rape per 100,000 people are quite low in India.
 India records a rape rate of 2 per 100,000 people, compared to 8.1 rapes per 100,000 people in Western Europe, 14.7 per 100,000 in Latin America, 28.6 in the United States, and 40.2 per 100,000 in Southern African region.

 However, some rape cases, where there was no bond between the victim and the rapist, have led to big protests in India as well as a lot of international media coverage.
 One of the most debated cases, known as the 2012 Delhi gang rape and murder, a 23-year-old female was gang-raped, tortured and later died from the fatality of her injuries.
 Following the news of the case and later the death of the victim, big protests spread across the whole country, where protesters demanded safety for women and legal justice for rape victims.
+There is no law to protect men from rape in India.